zinebelbacha/car-data-scraper/README.md

 # Car Data Scraper and Analyzer

-This project scrapes car data from [Edmunds.com](https://www.edmunds.com/) using `Selenium`, cleans and preprocesses the data, and prepares it for visualization in **Power BI**.
+This project scrapes car data from [Edmunds.com](https://www.edmunds.com/), cleans and preprocesses the data, and prepares it for visualization in **Power BI**.
 The goal is to analyze car trends, pricing, and other insights.

 ## Steps
 1. **Scraping**:
-   - The `scraper.ipynb` notebook extracts car data (make, model, year, price, mileage, etc.) from Edmunds.com using the python library `Selenium`.
+   - The `Web_Scraping.ipynb` notebook extracts car data (make, model, year, price, mileage, etc.) from Edmunds.com using the python library `Selenium`.
    - The raw data is saved as `car_data.csv`.

 2. **Cleaning**: